eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 title: Overview
 sidenav: overview
 lead: The overview section gives an "at-a-glance" view of the job.
 Some of this information appears on the search results card and entices a job seeker to open the job announcement.
-current-fields: ["Job title", "Department name", "Agency name", "Open and closing dates", "Service", "Pay scale and grade", "Salary", "Appointment type", "Work schedule"]
+current-fields: ["Job title", "Department name", "Agency name", "Announcement closing type", "Open and closing dates", "Announcement closing type", "Service type", "Pay scale and grade", "Salary", "Appointment type", "Work schedule"]
 previous-fields: ["Announcement number", "Control number", "Series"]
 ---